lightwolf/HydraNSI/README.md

 ## Feedback & Contributions

 Feel free to log issues or submit pull requests on this repository.
+Contributors will added to the be credits.

 If you need to get in touch with us e-mail [support@3delight.com](mailto:support@3delight.com)